-Respondents almost universally report the greatest urgency surrounding Attracting investments.
-Energy Security and Utility performance draw similar levels of concern across the sample.
+The respondents almost universally report the greatest urgency surrounding attracting investments.
+Energy security and utility performance draw similar levels of concern across the sample.
 This highlights the still prominent need for reform mechanisms to improve access to finance, increase generation capacity and diversify the energy mix, and transform the operational, technical, and financial management of utilities.